It was a seemingly unstoppable merger.

 You never know how consumer tastes will change – and what the consequences of that change will be.

-So be nimble, listen to customers, and be ready to take action.
+So be nimble, listen to the trends, and be ready to take action.